islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/README.md

    ```bash
    pip install -r requirements.txt
    ```
 3. Download and prepare the datasets.
-(Instructions can be found in the data/README.md file)
 4. Train and evaluate models using the provided scripts in this directory.

 ### Dataset